Table of Contents

 - Ceramic and porcelain products with a wood-like finish

 - Engineered hardwoods with special backing that increases durability.
-You can get virtually any wood type finish.
+You can get virtually any wood-type finish, including engineered Bamboo.

 - Engineered Stone